CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/KubernetesBaseVirtualMachineInfraConfig.md

 `func (o *KubernetesBaseVirtualMachineInfraConfig) UnsetInterfaces()`

 UnsetInterfaces ensures that no value is present for Interfaces, not even an explicit nil
+### GetNetworkInterfaces

+`func (o *KubernetesBaseVirtualMachineInfraConfig) GetNetworkInterfaces() []KubernetesNetworkInterfaceSpec`

+GetNetworkInterfaces returns the NetworkInterfaces field if non-nil, zero value otherwise.

+### GetNetworkInterfacesOk

+`func (o *KubernetesBaseVirtualMachineInfraConfig) GetNetworkInterfacesOk() (*[]KubernetesNetworkInterfaceSpec, bool)`

+GetNetworkInterfacesOk returns a tuple with the NetworkInterfaces field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkInterfaces

+`func (o *KubernetesBaseVirtualMachineInfraConfig) SetNetworkInterfaces(v []KubernetesNetworkInterfaceSpec)`

+SetNetworkInterfaces sets NetworkInterfaces field to given value.

+### HasNetworkInterfaces

+`func (o *KubernetesBaseVirtualMachineInfraConfig) HasNetworkInterfaces() bool`

+HasNetworkInterfaces returns a boolean if a field has been set.

+### SetNetworkInterfacesNil

+`func (o *KubernetesBaseVirtualMachineInfraConfig) SetNetworkInterfacesNil(b bool)`

+ SetNetworkInterfacesNil sets the value for NetworkInterfaces to be an explicit nil

+### UnsetNetworkInterfaces
+`func (o *KubernetesBaseVirtualMachineInfraConfig) UnsetNetworkInterfaces()`

+UnsetNetworkInterfaces ensures that no value is present for NetworkInterfaces, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)